gas pumps have evolved since 1941

 The surge of projects to build power plants to serve Northern Virginia is shaped by the location of natural gas pipelines.
 Most projects are just outside the edge of the non-attainment zone for air quality, in places like Remington (Fauquier County).

-Dominion Resources did add 400 megawatts to the generating capacity at its Possum Point plant in Prince William County.
+Dominion Energy did add 400 megawatts to the generating capacity at its Possum Point plant in Prince William County.
 By converting from coal to natural gas, the utility reduced air pollution as it increased capacity at Possum Point.
 The gas is supplied by the pipeline running along the Piedmont from the Gulf Coast, and from the Cove Point facility (depending upon the price).